 Behind every great book is at least one fan who thinks it would make a great movie, or play or opera.
 But while some literary classics prove easily adapted into other media, others play hard-to-get for good reason.
 One such holdout is Willa Cather’s 1913 “My Antonia,” a fictive turn-of-the-century Nebraska Plains remembrance that’s richly evocative but diffuse and anecdotal.
-Those aren’t qualities that transfer well to the dramatic stage, as adapter-director Scott Schwartz’s attempt bears out.
-This slice of Americana never quite finds the epic gravitas or strong character center that might make its three-hour span more than an amorphous experience.
+Those aren’t qualities that transfer well to the dramatic stage, as adapter-director Scott Schwartz’s attempt duly bears out.
+This slice of Americana never quite finds the epic gravitas or strong character center that might make its three-hour span more than a pleasantly amorphous experience.

 The play has its heart in the right place.
 But its brains inevitably work at odds with Cather’s own, which had little use for overt psychologizing, inspirational uplift or the blunt melodramatic incident — the plainspoken nose-to-plow nature of her protagonists would have been embarrassed or baffled by any such things.

 Thus this “Antonia” compromises, creating pat conflicts where there were just ambivalent suggestions, heightening everyday hard-life incidents toward set-piece emotionality.
 Those tweaks don’t improve upon the novel, nor do they work especially well on their own stage terms.
 It’s emblematic of the play’s struggle that it emerges as an awkward almost-musical — Schwartz’s famous father, Stephen (“Godspell,” “Wicked”), contributes incidental music here, while early on the cast sings vintage folk songs and hymns.
 Later, the quasi-musical aspect just peters out.